armandwayoff/Amazing-Graphs/README.md

   Amazing Graphs III - Numberphile : <https://youtu.be/j0o-pMIR8uk?t=116>.

 * ### A006577 - Number of Steps for N to Reach 1 in '3n+1' Problem (Bonus)

+  ❕ This graph is not presented in Numberphile's trilogy but I still want to share it with you

   #### Scatterplot of A006577(n)